In order to function properly, SFTP Gateway needs permission to Google Storage. This is accomplished through a Service Account:

 Click + Grant Access.
 You will see the following pane open on the right.

 Under New principles, enter the

 Under Role, select

 Storage Admin.
 This grants Storage Admin access to that specific bucket.

 Click Save after configuring the principle and role.

 Download the credentials (JSON key file)

-In this section, you will download credentials in the form of a JSON key.
+In this section, you will download credentials for your Service Account in the form of a JSON key.

-Navigate to your Service Account by going to: IAM & Admin > Service Accounts > your Service Account.
+Navigate back to your Service Account by going to: IAM & Admin --> Service Accounts --> Your Service Account.

-Go to the Keys tab, and click Add Key > Create New Key.
+Once you have entered into your Service Account, go to the Keys tab and click Add Key --> Create New Key.